stuartmcnab/stuartmcnab/README.md

 I'm Stuart

-- 👨🏻‍💻 Working with APIs to build personalised assets
+- 👨🏻‍💻  Working with websockets and MQTT to communicate realtime data that matters
-- 👩‍💻🧑‍💻 I’m looking to collaborate on React, SvelteKit, or TypeScript projects
+- ⌞ ⌝ I’m looking to collaborate on projects that expand my full stack skills
-- 💹 I'm enjoying C3 and D3 data visualisation
 - 📨 You can contact me on [LinkedIn](https://www.linkedin.com/in/stuart-mcnab/)

 <!--